 They were some accidents without gravity like this amateur, although it was well informed, who saw his solar filter screwed on his eyepiece be broken under the Sun heat (this solution is disadvised for this reason), this other who noted that his Mylar filter was full of pinholes and who had in a hurry to block out all the prick holes with a fine point felt marker and black paint (hence the interest to buy a quality solar filter) to avoid parasitic glare or this other amateur who crashed his CCD camera and had to fall back on his digicam.

 Our preparations being finished and the transit being about to start, let's see some among the most beautiful images recorded during this event which, should it be pointed out, will not reproduce again before 2117.
-If you missed this one, dame Nature will not offer you a third chance.

 At the first look through the eyepiece, all amateurs where surprised by the size of Venus (we all have in mind the minuscule disk of Mercury) but still more by the sharpness of the disk, like cut with a knife.
 Indeed, we are used to see its crescent which is a bit fuzzy.